panoply/vscode-liquid/readme.md

 }
 ```

-### Files
+# Files

-The extension supports `locale`, `settings`, `snippets` and `section` file based completions but you will need to provide path references to enable this capability.
+The extension supports various file based completions.
+Depending on the specified Liquid `engine` variation defined, different types of file completions are made available. `locale`, `settings`, `snippets` and `section` file based completions but you will need to provide path references to enable this capability.
 You can provide path references in your `.liquidrc` file on `files` key.
 The paths must be relative to your projects root directory.

 **Using `.liquidrc` File**